iansyd/NixOS-config/docs/NixOS-notes.md

 ```
 # To show stored generations
 nixos-rebuild list-generations
+# or
+nix-env --list-generations --profile /nix/var/nix/profiles/system

+# To delete a generation
+sudo nix-env --delete-generations <list of numbers> --profile /nix/var/nix/profiles/system
+# where <list of numbers> is a number, or a list of space-separated numbers

 # To delete generations older than 30 days and any stored packages that are not linked to a remaining generation:
 nix-collect-garbage --delete-older-than 30d